KatieAlleena/PortfolioProject/README.md

 2. Added pages for future writing samples & art/design/photoshop projects.
 3. Updated nav section on all html pages
 4. Other minor updates such as correct paths for local links.
+5. Added art logo from instagram.
+Added it to the correct html page.
+Added CSS to circle crop that.
+6. Added linkedin/facebook profile photo.Added this to the index html file.
+Added title div and included the google font I chose.
+Did not resize the large photo intentionally.